 The reason this step is vital is because the holding spray ‘seals’ in or sets the powder/foundation and it won’t rub off .
 It will last until your next wash or maybe longer!

 Turn your lace closure, frontal, or full lace wig over the right way and use a damp towel to wipe off any powder or foundation that made it onto the hair with quick smooth strokes and you’re done!

 I hope you find this method useful.
 There are several reasons to go this route with your knots.
 Its quick and easy and bleaching your knots can be tricky business.
-Consider this fact too: the chemicals in the bleaching process can cause the hair close to lace to become brittle and break or shed a lot quicker.
-There is a possibility of causing small tears in the delicate lace too thus making a hole in the lace.
+Consider this fact also: the chemicals in the bleaching process can cause the hair close to lace to become brittle and break or shed a lot quicker or even create small tears in the delicate lace too thus making a hole in the lace.
 If you have a hole in your lace wig check out this blog post on how to repair holes in your lace wig.